bootphon/wordseg/doc/contributing.rst

 Contributing to the code
 ------------------------
+* We strongly welcome direct contributions.
+This will require some familiarity with the GitHub system.
+For readers who do not have previous experience with git, we recommend the excellent introduction to `git offered by Software Carpentry <https://swcarpentry.github.io/git-novice/>`, followed by GitHub's tutorials for `forking <https://help.github.com/articles/fork-a-repo/>` and creating `pull requests <https://help.github.com/articles/creating-a-pull-request-from-a-fork/`.

 * To contribute directly to the package, please create a `fork
   <https://github.com/bootphon/wordseg/fork>`_ of wordseg in your